bitwarden/server/SETUP.md

 To simplify the setup process we provide a [Docker Compose](https://docs.docker.com/compose/) application model.
 This is split up into multiple service profiles to facilitate easily customization.

-Some settings can be customized by modifying the `dev/.env` file, such as the `MSSQL_PASSWORD` which should be modified before starting the project.
+Some settings can be customized by modifying the `dev/.env` file, such as the `MSSQL_PASSWORD` which should be modified before starting the project (Please, comply the [password complexity requirements](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity), otherwise you'd need to recreate the volume if you put a weak password).

 ```bash
 # Copy the example environment file